BibechanaPaudel/Reproducibility-project/README.md

 - Three biological replicate datasets (`.csv`) are stored in the `Data/` folder.
 - All data are processed in a single RMarkdown (`.Rmd`) script.
-- Each file contains Cq values from RT-qPCR for PVY quantification, along with metadata (Treatment, Dpi, Replicate).
+- Each file contains Cq values from RT-qPCR for PVY quantification, along with metadata (Treatment, Dpi, Technical Replicate).
-- Viral load is calculated from Cq values using the regression equation from [Feng, J.L et al., 2006](https://academic.oup.com/abbs/article/38/10/669/217), then log-transformed for normality.
+- Viral load is calculated from Cq values using the regression equation **Y= −3.93X+49.153** from [Feng, J.L et al., 2006](https://academic.oup.com/abbs/article/38/10/669/217), then log-transformed for normality.

 #### **2. Data Grouping and Statistical Analysis**

 - Data are grouped by Treatment, Days post-inoculation (Dpi), and Replicate.
 - A linear model is fit to the log-transformed viral load to analyze interaction effects.
 - Estimated marginal means are calculated using `emmeans`, followed by Tukey-adjusted pairwise comparisons.
-- Significance groupings (letters) are extracted for visualization.
+- Significance groupings (letters) are extracted for visualisation.

 #### **3. Visualisation**